Urban-Analytics-Technology-Platform/poppusher/README.md

 pip install -r requirements-non-foss.txt
 ```

+NOTE: Installation on Ubunutu 20.04 requires `libkrb5-dev` to be installed first.

+One of the indirect dependencies of the ArcGIS API for Python is `krb5-config`.
+The gssapi wheel needed this to build on Ubuntu 20.04 machine (apple/ccs-pykerberos#66).
+On Ubuntu, the package is `libkrb5-dev`, not `krb5-config`.
+[See here for details]]https://github.com/apple/ccs-pykerberos/issues/66).

 TODO: The ArcGIS API for Python  docs claim that it is possible to [install it with minimal dependencies](https://developers.arcgis.com/python/guide/anaconda#install-with-minimum-dependencies).
 However, this did not work exactly as stated in the docs.
 At some point, it might be worth looking at what the minimal dependencies are for our use case.
+(This will probably also solve the `krb5-config` issue above.)

 ### Optional dependency - OGR